hernandanielzamora/Stock-Data/README.md

 - npm start

 Then, you will see the project run in a local host: 3000.
-Otherwise, you can see the project deployed in Render down below.
+Otherwise, you can see the project deployed in Render in the live demo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>